brettschneider/ooze/docs/index.rst

 Ooze is an attempt to do dependency injection in Python in the simplest way possible.
 It embraces Python decorators to leverage what classes, functions, and even static values are included in the dependency injection graph.

+Since Ooze is implemented as a set of pure Python decorators, it works seamlessly with any number of other packages and frameworks such as: Bottle, Flast and FastAPI.

 You can get started in two easy steps:

 - decorate your functions, classes and/or variable items to add them to dependency graph